zacharyy/GraphicsGroupProjects/PA10/README.md

 .	- front view
 /	- back view

 WASD	- move camera
 Q	- zoom out camera
 E	- zoom in camera

 # Extra Credit
 Plunger intensity changes depending on how far back it is pulled.
 A spotlight follows the ball with the ability to change its radius and intensity.
-The game keeps track of the top 10 scores with the option for the player to enter a new score into the database.
-The cylinders/bumbers light up when collided with.
+The game keeps track of the top 10 scores with the option for the player to enter a new score into the database if it is higher than any of the 10 scores already in it.
+Spotlights light the cylinders/bumper when the ball collides with them.